 Welcome and thank you for your interest in my work.
 I coach the next generation of product managers at CODE University of Applied Sciences.
-Having worked as a designer, product manager, and director of products, I also conduct research in the fields of sociology and cognitive sciences.
+Having worked as a designer, product manager, and director of products, I also conduct research in the fields of economics and systems theory.
 My life and work are based in Berlin.

 When I characterize myself as a “products person”, what I mean is that I am passionate about making things and services work for their users, so that these users can go out and create something interesting and significant with them.
 This is what keeps me going having a role in the creative industries and coaching the next generation.